-CEPC electroweak community is very active in Snowmass 2021 > One working group in snowmass (EF04) is for precision measurements
+- > CEPC electroweak community is very active in Snowmass - > One working group in snowmass (EF04) is for precision measurements - More details about snowmass in Ayres Freitas's talk

 Over the next year, the U.S. particle physics community will be engaged in Snowmass 2021, an in-depth process to define the most important questions for our field and to identify the most promising opportunities to address these questions in a global context.
 The process will have its roots in a series of preparatory meetings organized by Snowmass conveners, starting with a Snowmass Planning Meeting at Fermilab on November 4 - 6, 2020, and ending with a Snowmass Summer Study at the University of Washington, Seattle, on July 11 - 20, 2021.